Make your wedding a special day for you and the planet.

 Ask your cake-maker or local baker to use organic ingredients.
 Don't have a sweet tooth?
 How about something different like an organic cheese board with local fruit instead?

-Biodegradable confetti is now easily available in the shops.
+Biodegradable confetti is now easily available in the shops or online.
 How about asking guests to throw birdseed instead of confetti, so the birds get a treat?

 Need more wedding inspiration?